douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * evento - event
 * eventuale - possibly
 * evidente - evidently
-* eviti - to avoid
+* eviti - to avoid, to avert
 * evitinda - to be avoided
 * evolua - evolutionary
 * evoluado - evolution